gnh1201/welsonjs/README.md

 # welsonjs
-Welsonjs - Build a windows desktop apps ultra-fastly with WSH and HTA
+Welsonjs - Build a windows desktop apps ultra-fastly with WSH.js and HTA